Client: Linda Pace Foundation

 Project Size: 14,000 sf

-Largely rectangular, the building will feature a dramatic rooftop of sloping angles and skylights that will rise to varying heights and echo cut-away spaces at the building’s base.
+Largely rectangular, the building features a dramatic rooftop of sloping angles and skylights that will rise to varying heights and echo cut-away spaces at the building’s base.
 The entrance plaza, formed by the building’s cantilevered structure and the ground floor lobby, share the vibrant ruby color pattern establishing a dynamic and porous relationship between indoor and outdoor elements.
 A grand staircase takes visitors to a series of gallery spaces, which feature concrete floors with white walls and ceilings to allow the extensive collection to take center focus.